FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning: Methodology

 \subsubsection{Representation Entanglement and Upload}

 We now describe the representation entanglement process.
-Each client first applies a representation mapping (RM) operation to its local representations, yielding representations of consistent dimensionality for global classifier training.
-It then generates an entangled representation and the corresponding entangled-label encoding via a representation entanglement (RE) mechanism:
+Each client first applies \textit{Representation Mapping} (RM) to its local representations, producing representations with consistent dimensionality for global classifier training.
+It then generates an entangled representation and an entangled-label encoding via \textit{Representation Entanglement} (RE):

 where $w_i^k \in [0, 1]$ denotes a normalized random weight assigned to sample $\mathbf{x}_i^k$.
-Subsequently, each client uploads its entangled representation along with the corresponding entangled-label encoding, \textit{i.e.}, $\widetilde{\mathcal{R}} = \{ (\widetilde{\mathbf{r}}_k, \widetilde{\mathbf{y}}_k) \}_{k=1}^K$, to the server for training the global classifier.
-Note that Eq.~(\ref{r_k_general}) defines a flexible framework supporting various RM and RE mechanisms, as further analyzed in \textbf{Q6} and \textbf{Q7} of \Cref{sec:analysis}.
+Then, each client uploads its entangled representation along with the corresponding entangled-label encoding, \textit{i.e.}, $\widetilde{\mathcal{R}} = \{ (\widetilde{\mathbf{r}}_k, \widetilde{\mathbf{y}}_k) \}_{k=1}^K$, to the server for training the global classifier.
+Note that \textit{Eq.~(\ref{r_k_general}) defines a flexible framework supporting various RM and RE mechanisms}, as further analyzed in \textbf{Q6} and \textbf{Q7} of \Cref{sec:analysis}.